ThatCoolCoder/foss-rcas/README.md

 - Input
     - make f2 toggle UI
     - Because the input maps are completely stored in toml (even down to what channels exist), if we update the game the names of the channels will not update for people.
+        - Same problem applies to the default values of the channels.
+        - Can potentially code some sort of import process
     - Add an input debug UI thing
+    - Make an electrics debug UI thing, so people can see how much thrust/rpm/current their stuff makes and tweak parameters accordingly.
     - combine toggle & momentary keyboard inputs into a single one with a boolean flag
     - Add a preview for all the inputs so we can check direction etc without flying (requires modifications to SimInput.Manager so it can run with a custom inputmap instead of that in SimSettings.Current)
     - move the rest of the input to siminputmanager?
 (EG throw, reset)